DeepSportradar/instance-segmentation-challenge/README.md

 # DeepSportRadar Instance Segmentation Challenge <!-- omit in toc -->

 One of the [ACM MMSports 2022 Workshop](http://mmsports.multimedia-computing.de/mmsports2022/index.html) challenges.
-An opportunity to publish, as well as a $1000,00 prize.
+An opportunity to publish, as well as a $1000,00 prize by competing on [EvalAI](https://eval.ai/web/challenges/challenge-page/1685/overview).
 See [this page](http://mmsports.multimedia-computing.de/mmsports2022/challenge.html) for more details.

 **Table of contents**
 - [Challenge rules](#challenge-rules)